 After a hurricane or other emergency, residents may experience prolonged power, phone and elevator outages.
 Residents may not be able to leave their apartments to get assistance or let others know that they are in need.
 The Vulnerable Population Registry is a tool that municipalities use to help evaluate resident needs in their communities and assist in planning a response in an emergency.
 Does someone you know have a disability, frailty or health issue, regardless of age AND plans to stay at home in the event of a hurricane or other emergency?
 Please help them register for Vulnerable Population Registry.
-Sign-up once for the year and the information is kept confidential.
+Sign-up is once for the year and the information is kept confidential.
 Sign-up now & avoid the stress of urgency when needed.
 Click here for more information!